IdentityPython/pysaml2/docs/howto/config.rst

-If your computer and another computer that you are communicating with are not in sync regarding the computer clock, then here you can state how big a difference you are prepared to accept.
+If your computer and another computer that you are communicating with are not in sync regarding the computer clock, then here you can state how big a difference in seconds you are prepared to accept.

 .. note:: This will indiscriminately affect all time comparisons.
     Hence your server may accept a statement that in fact is too old.